April 25, 2022

 Microsoft is discontinuing support for basic authentication due to security reasons.
 As a result, Zendesk will no longer support basic authentication.

-From 31 August, 2022, Zendesk will only support OAuth2 authentication for cloud (Office 365) and hybrid Exchange servers deployments.
+From 31 August, 2022, Zendesk will only support OAuth2 authentication for cloud (Microsoft 365) and hybrid Exchange servers deployments.
 If customers do not take action before then, contacts and calendars will no longer be synchronized in Zendesk Sell.

 Who is affected?